cesarvr/blog/content/post/prometheus.md

 <!--more-->

 One way to solve this require modifying the existing code base and then defining the wanted behaviour in the form of a class or a set of functions (if functional is your thing) and re-deploying our changes.
-After successfully deploying this solution the question now is, how we can reuse this functionality across all your micro-services ?
-Even when all the services are written in the same language this can a challenging task.
+After successfully deploying this solution the question now is: How we can reuse this functionality across all our micro-services ?, This can be a challenging task, even scenario where all those micro-services share the same programming language.

 # Separating Of Concerns